TommyJackson85/techfix_overlap/README.md

 - [Chart js doughnut charts](https://www.chartjs.org/docs/latest/charts/doughnut.html).
     - Used as main charts to display data for charts page.

-- Video tutorial material (All from the Full Stack Frameworks with Django).
+- Video tutorial material (All from Code Institute's tutorials on the Full Stack Frameworks with Django).
     - The Testing Django tutorial from the Beginning Django section from Aaron Sinnott.
     - Deployment tutorial, by Aaron Sinnott,
         - as a guide to set GitHub with Heroku.